dbdo00/dbdo00.github.io/markdown/about.md

 It's been two months!
 Rime input method is broken again.
 I set the leader key in vim as `' '`.
 I find it much easier to press than the default `\`.
-So I feel a bit happy now. and also set
+So I feel a bit happy now. and also set [^1]

+[^1]: a problem is vimwiki already had a many keybindins using leader key. so,

 ```lua
 vim.g.mapleader = " "